CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Dictionaries/remove-item/remove-items-with-values-block-3.md

 The [Dictionary][Dictionary Property] to remove all matching items from.

-Items are considered matching if they have the specified [Value][Value Property].
+Items are considered matching if they have one of the specified [Values][Values Property].

 [Dictionary][Dictionary Property] can be any [IDictionary][]&lt;[TKey][], [TItem][]&gt;, where [TKey][] represents the type of keys used to lookup items in the [Dictionary][Dictionary Property], and [TItem][] represents the type of items in the [Dictionary][Dictionary Property].